Private vintage sidecar tour of the D-Day Landing Beaches

 Longues-sur-Mer

-The Longues-sur-Mer battery is one of the artillery batteries of the Atlantic Wall, located in the coastal commune of Longues-sur-Mer in the Calvados region.
-The site consisted of four long-range 150 mm naval guns, each protected by a reinforced concrete casemate, along with various installations used to operate and defend them.
-Situated in the Allied Normandy landing zone, between Omaha Beach and Gold Beach, the battery was subjected to intense aerial and then naval bombardment, preventing it from fully engaging on D-Day.
-It was captured the following day by British troops.
-Listed as a Historic Monument, it is in a very good state of preservation.
-The site is open to visitors and has become a popular stop during tours of the D-Day landing sites.
+The Longues-sur-Mer Battery is one of the artillery batteries of the Atlantic Wall, located in the coastal village of Longues-sur-Mer in Normandy.
+The site originally consisted of four long-range 150 mm naval guns, each protected by a reinforced concrete casemate, along with various installations used to operate and defend the battery.
+Positioned between the Allied landing beaches of Omaha Beach and Gold Beach, the battery occupied a strategic location within the Normandy invasion area.
+Prior to and during D-Day, it was subjected to intense aerial and naval bombardments, which prevented it from fully carrying out its mission.
+The position was captured by British forces on June 7, 1944, the day after the landings.
+Today, the battery is a protected historic monument and remains remarkably well preserved.
+The site has been developed for visitors and is one of the most popular stops on tours of the Normandy D-Day landing sites.

 30 minutes Admission ticket free